Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Taos Ski Valley Via Ferrata, N.M.

-Taos’ via ferrata has beginner through advanced options along its two routes, including a chance for first-timers to cross the majestic 100-foot-long Sangre de Cristo Skybridge, which spans 50 feet above the valley floor.
-On the K Chutes advanced route, climbers traverse a 30-foot-long double-cable catwalk and get the chance to skitter across some of the steepest faces on Kachina Peak.
+Taos’ via ferrata laces through the sub-alpine at 11,500 feet on Kachina Peak.
+It offers beginner through advanced options along its two routes, including a chance for first-timers to cross the majestic 100-foot-long Sangre de Cristo Skybridge, which spans 50 feet above the valley floor.
+On the K Chutes advanced route, climbers traverse a 30-foot-long double-cable catwalk and get the chance to skitter across some of Kachina’s steepest faces.

 Click here for more info.